Cuesta College, San Luis Obispo, CA

 "Honestly I didn't understand anything from the reading."

 Describe what you found confusing from the assigned textbook reading or presentation preview.
 Your description (2-3 sentences) should specifically identify the concept(s) that you do not understand.

-"The difference between rotational energy and translational energy, how can they be independent of one another?"
+"The difference between rotational kinetic energy and translational kinetic energy."

 What is the SI (Système International) unit for rotational kinetic energy?

 Describe an object that only has rotational kinetic energy, and no translational kinetic energy.

 Describe an object that has both translational kinetic energy and rotational kinetic energy.